 What Do Experts Suggest About Diagnosis and Treatment of HCV?

 Increased rates of screening and diagnosis will likely result in accelerated demand for treatments.
-New oral treatments for HCV are expected to result in HCV cures for most patients.

 How Does Sovaldi Work in Hepatitis C Virus?

 Sovaldi (sofosbuvir), a nucleotide analogue inhibitor, acts as an imposter to trick the hepatitis C virus (HCV).

 - Sovaldi blocks a polymerase enzyme that plays an essential role in HCV replication.
 The polymerase enzyme builds new RNA genomes (the complete viral hereditary information) so that the virus can replicate.

 - Sovaldi slips into the RNA, which prevents the virus from growing because it does not recognize Sovaldi in the RNA.